zadean/xqerl/README.md

 ### Known problems and TODO's:

-Regex is hacked together (fn:matches, fn:replace, etc.).
+<s>Regex is hacked together (fn:matches, fn:replace, etc.).
-To make it 100% (or even close) will take building a regex parser that rewrites XML Schema regex into one of the Erlang-known flavors.
+To make it 100% (or even close) will take building a regex parser that rewrites XML Schema regex into one of the Erlang-known flavors.</s>
+Regex is missing the concept of range subtraction.
+This accounts for over 100 errors.

 Query rewrite and optimization phases are still missing.